MCP Security

 Standards gap

-As of the paper’s publication (Oct 2025), no established standard or framework specifically governs MCP security.
-OWASP’s Agentic AI threats guidance covers the general threat class; MCP-specific controls are being developed by startups ahead of incumbent tools.
+As of Securing the Autonomous Future (Oct 2025), no established standard or framework specifically governed MCP security.
+OWASP’s Agentic AI guidance covers the general threat class; MCP-specific controls were being built by startups ahead of incumbent tools.
+By 2026 the gap is narrowing from the operations side rather than the standards side — production detection frameworks (ADR) and an MCP-native benchmark (ADR-Bench) now exist, but no normative MCP-security standard has landed.

 Where It Appears